OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 Both an A and a B port are passed to each AFU component with a unique PF/VF.
 You can design your AFU components to send all requests to the primary A port or partition requests across both A and B ports.
 A typical high-performance AFU sends read requests to the B port and everything else to the A port, giving the arbiter freedom to keep both the host TX and RX channels busy.

-In the reference FIM provided for Intel Agilex OFS, the A and B TX trees have been multiplexed down to a single channel for A and another for B. The A/B multiplexer merges them into a single TX stream that will be passed to the tag remapper.
+In the reference FIM provided for Agilex OFS, the A and B TX trees have been multiplexed down to a single channel for A and another for B. The A/B multiplexer merges them into a single TX stream that will be passed to the tag remapper.

 The tag remapper provides unique tags as required by the PCIe specification.
 Tags are not provided by the PCIe Subsystem FPGA IP.
 When creating your own AFU you can leverage this module to generate unique tags.